Why Do I Have a Ginger Beard?

 Who Is Likely to Have Ginger in Their Beard?

-Only 1% to 2% of the world’s population have red hair, but when it comes to beards and facial hair, it’s hard to provide a definitive number due to most of it being luck.
+Only 1% to 2% of the world’s population have red hair, but when it comes to red beards and red facial hair colour, it’s hard to provide a definitive number due to most of it being luck.

 Just like having children with blonde, red, or brown hair is hard to guess if both parents have different hair colours.
 It is all a result of how our genetic formation is.